 •consumer credit insurance; and

-Section 21A was introduced to assist consumers to comply with their duty of disclosure by requiring an insurer to ask specific questions (rather than vague or open-ended questions) about the proposed insurance contract.
+Section 21A assists consumers to comply with their duty of disclosure by requiring insurers to ask specific questions about the proposed insurance contract.

 An insurer cannot rely on non-disclosure to reduce its liability under the insurance contract where the policyholder has failed to answer or given an obviously incomplete or irrelevant answer to a question on a proposal form and the insurer has not followed up the matter (s 21(3) IC Act).
 An ambiguous question asked in relation to a proposed insurance contract will be resolved in favour of the policyholder (s 23).

 If a policyholder makes an incorrect statement in connection with a proposed insurance policy, it will not be a misrepresentation if the statement was based on a belief held by that policyholder and a reasonable person in the circumstances would have held that belief (s 26(1)).
 Any statement made by a policyholder in connection with a proposed insurance contract shall not be taken to be a misrepresentation unless the consumer knew, or could reasonably be expected to have known, that the statement would have been relevant to the insurer’s decision to accept the risk (s 26(2)).

 An insurer’s remedies for non-disclosure are defined in the section 28 of the IC Act, which provides that where a policyholder fails to comply with their duty of disclosure or makes a misrepresentation to the insurer before the contract is entered into, an insurer is not entitled to avoid the contract but is entitled to reduce its liability for a claim to the extent that would place it in the position it would have adopted had there been no misrepresentation or non-disclosure.
 The courts have interpreted this section to allow insurers to reduce their liability to nil in circumstances where they would not have accepted the risk but for the non-disclosure or misrepresentation.